evanlalo/yard_games_api/README.md

 You may also try the [Laravel Bootcamp](https://bootcamp.laravel.com), where you will be guided through building a modern Laravel application from scratch.

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 2000 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

-## Githun Actions
-Formatting and testing run on all pull requests.
-Failed pipelines will not be merged.
-Please ensure passing tests and proper formatting prior to creating a pull request.

-## Formatting
-This project uses [Laravel Pint](https://laravel.com/docs/10.x/pint) for formatting.
-**TLDR;**
-- Run `./vendor/bin/pint --test` to check for issues.
-- Run `./vendor/bin/pint` to fix issues.

-## Testing
-Run unit tests with `php artisan test`.